XZiar/RayRenderer/Nailang/README.md

 At AST level, literals and variables are stored inside `Expr`.
 But actual function will accept `Arg`, so there will be a conversion.

-The main differences between `Expr` and `Arg` are:

 * `Expr` support `LateBindVar`, which is simply the name of the variable.
-But `Arg` will evaluate all `LateBindVar`s into actual datatype.
-It is still possible to delay the evaluation by introducing `Custom Type`.
+After evaluation, it will become an `Arg` or proxy to an `Arg`.

- * `Rawarg` is constant, so the name of variable will be stored at source itself, the string content will be stored at [MemPool](#mempool) if needed.
+* `Expr` is constant, so the name of variable will be stored at source itself, the string content will be stored at [MemPool](#mempool) if needed.
 But `Arg` is dynamic, so its content will be stored at heap individually.

+`Arg` can store the literal type, or some runtime type:
+#### Array - array-ref

+Stores the reference to an array.
+(Does not hold the ownership).

+#### Custom - custom type

+You can extend Nailang with custom type with the metadata being provided.

 ### Type Promotion